acroisie/ft_linear_regression/README.md

 python predict.py
 ```
 Enter the mileage when prompted, and the script will provide the estimated price using the trained model.

-**Note:** This readme has been simplified and adapted in accordance with the user's notes, with the assistance of chatGPT for formatting.